Kanishka-Developer/LUGBook/guides/making-a-bootable-usb/index.md

 ## Installation

-- BalenaEtcher can be downloaded from their website (https://www.balena.io/etcher).
+- BalenaEtcher can be [downloaded](https://www.balena.io/etcher) from their website.

 - It is also avaiable in the AUR(Arch User Repository) and winget(Windows Package Manager).